Back to All Events

 What is a Zoom of Our Own?

-As some feminist epistemologists (Belenky et al.) have taught us, seeing and seeking connections seems to be women’s ways of knowing and reasoning.
+This event was recorded live.
+As some feminist epistemologists (Gilligan, Belenky et al.) have taught us, seeing and seeking connections seems to be women’s ways of knowing and reasoning.
 Our economics is lived in tangible and complex communities.
 Our goal is to model how women can talk together and learn together about traditionally male territory still new to most women.

-Our Zoom of Own Series brings women (and men who value women's expertise) together to construct a fuller knowledge and set of values and experiences now omitted from the mainstream “free market.”
+Our Zoom of Own Series brings women (and men!) together to construct a fuller knowledge and set of values now omitted from the mainstream “free market.”
 Together, we're flipping the script on a racist, sexist economy.